natecostello/van_two_point_oh/electrical/Electrical_24v.md

 ### Open Questions

 * Does REC BMS that supports 24V also support Victron?
 [Yes](http://www.rec-bms.com/datasheet/UserManual_REC_Victron_BMS.pdf)
 * Does Wakespeed 500 support 24V?
 Yes according to Nation's?
 Yes according to Nations and Wakespeed manual.
+* Availability of 24V alternator for 2021 Transit?
+According to 10-27-220 discussion with Nations, the only 24V alternator available that is compatible with the 2020 Transit is the 55XP-WS500 serious which is $3299.95.
+Not verified: Compatibility with 2021 3.5 Ecoboost, Price of 2nd alternator bracket, and whether price includes wakespeed 500.

 ### Benefits